Should You Sell Your House Before or After Divorce? Ask the Experts

 You and your spouse briefly discussed selling the house during your separation.
 But it was hard to make any headway when you were both just trying to wrap your heads around where the relationship might be going—or when it might be stopping.
 Now that your talks have moved toward the topic of divorce, selling the house looks inevitable.
 The thought of either of you staying in the home is simply too painful.
 It’s certainly too costly without the help of two incomes.

 Unfortunately, now you’re burdened with decisions regarding all of the assets, not just the home.
 It’s a lot to process during an already hard time.
 If you have dependents to care for, such as young children or an ill parent, making choices that benefit everyone is going to be tougher.
-Unless your vigilant, these decisions could take longer, too.
+Unless you are vigilant, these decisions could take longer, too.

 At this emotional time, it’s important to focus as much as possible on the facts and how they may affect you.